 Day 6 — Arenal/ Villa Blanca Cloud Forest

 Venture into the rain forest canopy surrounding Arenal Volcano along a network of suspension bridges that loop through the treetops.
 Observe a variety of colorful birds, and keep an eye out for monkeys, sloths, snakes, and frogs.
 Then journey into the Villa Blanca Cloud Forest Hotel and Nature Reserve, a 75-acre mountain retreat nestled within the vast Los Angeles Private Biological Nature Reserve.
 Settle into your private casita situated amid a lush backdrop of rolling hills and botanical gardens.
-After dinner, head out on a night walk in the jungle to search for tropical owls, kinkajous, and gray foxes.
+Before dinner, head out on a twilight walk in the jungle to search for tropical owls, kinkajous, and gray foxes.
 (2–4 miles hiking, 2–4 hours)

 Villa Blanca Cloud Forest Hotel (B,L,D)